oddbird/oddleventy/content/blog/2025/box-model.md

 Borders and padding should be additional, rather than eating into the content.

-I find this is often true with generated
+This is often true with generated
 `::before` and `::after` content as well -- which is why I don't generally change the default on pseudo-elements.